Features & Roadmap

 CPU Disassembler Decompiler Strings identification Function discovery Notes

-x86 Yes Yes scan (+heuristics for Golang/Rust) linear + recursive + pattern matching disssembler based on Zydis, decompiler on Sleigh
+x86 Yes Yes scan (+heuristics for Golang/Rust) linear + recursive + pattern matching disassembler based on Zydis, decompiler on Sleigh

-x64 Yes Yes scan (+heuristics for Golang/Rust) linear + recursive + pattern matching disssembler based on Zydis, decompiler on Sleigh
+x64 Yes Yes scan (+heuristics for Golang/Rust) linear + recursive + pattern matching disassembler based on Zydis, decompiler on Sleigh

 .NET Yes No Yes (metadata) Yes (metadata) custom disassembler